DrxMox/Drone_or_Plane/README.md

 ## The Algorithm

 The AI trains on a data set that has multiable images of bird, drones, and planes.
 The dataset follows the 10 80 10 rule where 10% goes to testing, 10% goes to val, and 80% goes to training. \
--2563 images in total \
+-2555 images in total \
 -563 bird images \
--1000 drone images \
+-997 drone images \
--1000 plane images
+-995 plane images

 ## Running this project
-## Setting Up Jetson Nano
+## Setting Up VS code
- 1.Click on the green icon at the bottom left of your screen to go to the SSH menu. \
+ 1.Click on the blue icon at the bottom left of your screen to go to the SSH menu. \
  2.Click on + Add New SSH Host. \
  3.To add a new host Enter ssh nvidia@x.x.x.x, replacing x.x.x.x.x with yourIP address (You can find this on the mobile hotspot on your computer). \
  4.Pick the first configuration file. \